tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/04_scope_and_effectively_final.md

 You can still get round the safety net by passing in final objects or arrays and then change their internals in your lambda.

 For example, taking our list of people, lets say we want to sum all their ages.
-We could create a method to loop and sum like this;
+We could create a method to loop and sum like this:

     private static int sumAllAges(List<Person> people) {
         int sum = 0;